 There were measures in place to protect the residents from being harmed or suffering from abuse.
+Recent allegations or suspicions of abuse had been appropriately responded to in line with the provider's policy.
 The provider had a safeguarding policy in place.
 Intimate care plans were in place for the resident which provided sufficient detail to guide staff in meeting the intimate care needs of the resident.